Home » English » Pronouns, Types, Rules & Examples

 Everyone laughed but me.
 (Correct)

-None attended the meeting except he.
+None attended the meeting except him.
 (Incorrect)

 None attended the meeting except him.
 (Correct)

-Let we laugh away our sorrows.
+Let us laugh away our sorrows.
 (Incorrect)

 Let us laugh away our sorrows.
 (Correct)